marqo-ai/marqo-tutorials/README.md

 * `rag/rag_cloud.py`: Marqo Cloud Generative Search (RAG) Demo

 ## Coming Soon...
 This repository will continue to be updated as new tutorials (written and video) come out.
 Sign up to our [newsletter](https://marqo.ai/newsletter) to be notified when new tutorials get released!
-For more examples with Marqo you can visit our [examples folder](https://github.com/marqo-ai/marqo/tree/mainline/examples) or our [Marqo documentation](https://docs.marqo.ai/).
+For more examples with Marqo you can visit our [Marqo documentation](https://docs.marqo.ai/).